Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Keras/README.md

 # Keras
 Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow.
 Keras provides two APIs to build a neural network, the `Sequential` and the `Model`.
 Basically you should use a `Sequential` if your model is simple and essentially just a sequence of layers.
 If you are trying to build a more complex models, which includes non-sequential connections and multiple inputs/outputs, you should use the functional `Model` API.

-I used a `Sequential` to create my [FFNN example](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork/Keras/MNISTClassifier/Sequential) and a `Model` to create my [CNN example](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork/Keras/MNISTClassifier/Sequential).
+I used a `Sequential` to create my [FFNN example](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork/Keras/MNISTClassifier/Sequential) and a `Model` to create my [CNN example](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork/Keras/MNISTClassifier/Model).
 Additionally i created a [LSTM example](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork/Keras/IMDBClassifier) for IMDB Classification to validate that the export works with complex models aswell.

 I will assume that you are familiar with building and training a Keras model, if that is not the case, please refer to the original [documentation](https://keras.io/).

 ## Model as a Service
 I evaluated two seperate options to export a Keras model from Python and reload it into Java:
 1. Save the native Keras model into a .h5 file and reload it with the [DL4J](https://deeplearning4j.org/) framework.
-2. Get the Tensorflow `session` from the model and save it as a `SavedModel`
+2. Get the Tensorflow `Session` from the Keras model and save it as a `SavedModel`
 ### 1) Native Keras + DL4J
 Before saving your model, make sure that you are on Keras 1.2.2 or lower, as ND4J v.0.9.1 does not support higher versions.
 This compatibility is going to change with time though.